NicoGiuliani/ArtilleryGame/README.md

   - SSH to 50.116.13.87
   - Username: guest
   - Password: guest
-  - Once logged in, type "battleship" at the command prompt to begin
+  - Once logged in, type "artillery" at the command prompt to begin